Derived Hall algebras for stable homotopy theories: More general derived Hall algebras

-\begin{proof} For any $x \in \pi_0(X^{(0)})$, just as To\"en does, we use the facts that and for $i>1$ \cite[3.2]{toendha}.
+\begin{proof} For any $x \in \pi_0(X^{(0)})$, we use the facts that and for $i>1$ \cite[3.2]{toendha}.
 Our assumption on $W$ guarantees that these groups are all finite, and that they are zero for sufficiently large $i$.
 Thus, $X^{(0)}$ is locally finite.

 To show that $X^{(1)}=\nerve(\Ho(wW^{\Delta[1]}))$ is locally finite, notice that this space is weakly equivalent to which is also locally finite. \end{proof}

 \begin{definition} \cite[2.5]{toendha} A morphism $f \colon X \rightarrow Y$ of locally finite homotopy types is \emph{proper} if, for any $y \in \pi_0(Y)$, there are only finitely many $x \in \pi_0(X)$ with $f(x)=y$. \end{definition}